 |19-36||Writing 70-99||Sentence 82-120||Writing 254-279||College Ready (ENG 105: Composition I, ADM 157: Business English)|

 full set of tests and scores)

 - A student who has an ACT composite score of 20 places into ENG 105.

 - Another student who does not have ACT scores but took COMPASS a couple of years ago and scored a 45 on the Writing test places in ENG 061.

 - A student who did not bring scores but takes ACCUPLACER Classic and scores a 68 in Sentence Skills is placed in ENG 061.

-- A student with an ACCUPLACER Classic Reading score in the 59-72 range but an 82 or higher Sentence Skills score should still consider partnering ENG 145 and ENG 105.
-Reading Skills are part of the ALP class.
+- A student with an ACCUPLACER Next Gen Reading score in the 239-248 range but a 249 or higher Writing score should still consider taking ENG 145 and ENG 105.
+Reading skills are part of the ALP class.

 Back to Top

 Look at the ACT range of 16-18.
 What do you see?
 You see that students who score in the middle through upper ranges of the ACT or who score in certain ranges on the Reading and Writing placement exams for COMPASS, ACCUPLACER Classic and ACCUPLACER Next Gen have different options.